openstack-archive/swift-specs/specs/swift/erasure_coding.rst

 * 7/25, updated meta picture, specify that object metadata is system, redo reconstructor section
 * 7/31, added traceability to trello cards via section numbers and numbered task items, added a bunch of sections
-* 8/5, updated middleware section, container_sync section, removed 3.3.3.7 as dup, refactoring section, create common interface to proxy nodes, partial PUT handling, removed dependency on obj sysmet patch, sync'd with trello
+* 8/5, updated middleware section, container_sync section, removed 3.3.3.7 as dup, refactoring section, create common interface to proxy nodes, partial PUT hency on obj sysmet patch, sync'd with trello
 * 8/23, many updates to reconstructor section based on con-call from 8/22.
 Also added notes about not deleting on PUT where relevant and updated sections referencing closed Trello cards
 * 9/4, added section in reconstructor on concurrency
+* 10/7, reconstructor section updates - lots of them
+* 10/14, more reconstructor section updates, 2 phase commit intro - misc typos as well from review
+* 10/15, few clarifications from F2F review and bigger rewording/implementation change for what was called 2 phase commit
+* 10/17, misc clarifying notes on .durable stuff

 1. Summary
 ----------